Android-for-Python/Android-for-Python-Users/README.md

 This is due to regressive behavior in WSL 1, [ref](https://askubuntu.com/questions/1417255/trying-to-unzip-a-tgz-in-wsl-but-get-elf-not-found-error).

+Check the current WSL version at the Windows Command prompt with `wsl -l -v`.

 The fix is to upgrade to WSL 2.

 # Resources